 You can always start small with a classroom food share table or basket and grow the project with more support.
 Consider:

 - Food Share Project: Feeding students with unwanted food on campus is the most sustainable first step of any food rescue project.
-Share tables are situated in classrooms or student common eating areas where students can place their unwanted pre-packaged non-perishable foods and leave the items for other students. - Food Donation Project: Excess foods can be donated to appropriate nonprofit organizations that help feed the hungry. - Glean Team Project: In some communities, there are fresh fruits and vegetables that would normally go to waste from backyard fruit trees, public orchards and farmers markets.
+Share tables are situated in classrooms or student common eating areas where students can place their unwanted pre-packaged non-perishable foods and leave the items for other students who would like more food to eat in addition to what was part of their required serving. - Food Donation Project: Even with careful breakfast and lunch menu planning, there can be excess food.
+Certain foods can be donated to appropriate nonprofit organizations that help feed the hungry. - Glean Team Project: In some communities, there are fresh fruits and vegetables that would normally go to waste from backyard fruit trees, public orchards, and farmers markets.
 This produce is recovered and donated to appropriate nonprofit organizations that feed the hungry.

-- Site map
+- Site Map

 - Food Waste Audit Tally Sheets

-- Research and interview answers
+- Research and Interview answers